mikepenz/Android-Iconics/DEV/github/wiki/wiki_text_view_family.md

 **IMPORTANT TRICK**

-For overriding some of attributes to default use resources with prefix `default_`.
+For overriding some of attributes to default use resources with prefix `default_`

 ```xml
 <com.mikepenz.iconics.view.IconicsTextView